cngshow/komet/README.md

 https://s3.amazonaws.com/jruby.org/downloads/9.0.4.0/jruby-complete-9.0.4.0.jar

+You also need Maven: https://maven.apache.org/download.cgi Place where you would like

 You need to make sure you have the source code for the ISAAC-rest project on your system.

 git clone https://cshupp@vadev.mantech.com:4848/git/r/ISAAC-rest.git